LionelBeato/coatimundis/README.md

 # Index

-- *refactor* : to change code for the better.
+## A

+- *abstract/abstract class* : in Java, a class implementation that must be overridden if extended.

+## B

+- *best practice(s)* : an established way of doing things.

+- *byte code* : compact, portable code that can be compiled into machine-code.

+## C

+- *class* : a discrete grouping of data that can be instatiated.

 - *code smell* : something that indicates poorly written code.

-- *push*, *pushing* : to sync code with a remote repository.
+- *compiling* : to convert source code into machine-code or byte code.

-- *best practice(s)* : an established way of doing things.

-- *primitive* : a data type that is typically a basic building block of a language and denotes a value.
+## D

 - *design pattern* : a reusable solution or methodology that addresses a specific problem.

-- *type casting* : to assign the value of one primitive to another.

-- *source code* : the human readable, programmed code for an application.

-- *repository* : in reference to git, a collection of files representing a project, typically composed of source code.
+- *dark pattern* : a design pattern that is typically user-agressive or exploitative.

+## I

+- *interface* : a class that does not have implementation and which other classes can implement.

+## M

 - *machine code* : a set of instructions that can be easily understood by a CPU.

+- *middleware* : code that is packaged and used as boilerplate for your application.

+## P

+- *primitive* : a data type that is typically a basic building block of a language and denotes a value.

 - *portability* : in regards to software, the ability to run on many different kinds of computers without augmentation.

-- *byte code* : compact, portable code that can be compiled into machine-code.
+- *push*, *pushing* : to sync code with a remote repository.

+## R

+- *refactor* : to change code for the better.

-- *compiling* : to convert source code into machine-code or byte code.
+- *repository* : in reference to git, a collection of files representing a project, typically composed of source code.
+## S

-- *middleware* : code that is packaged and used as boilerplate for your application.
+- *source code* : the human readable, programmed code for an application.

-- *dark pattern* : a design pattern that is typically user-agressive or exploitative.
+## T

+- *type casting* : to assign the value of one primitive to another.